mlieberman85/talks/2024-02-16-intel/presentation.md

 - Security is not seen as  an end user feature
 - Security can be secretive (though it shouldn't be)
 - Not as much open source security tooling
+- Little "proof" that end users can see that it works

 <footer><p class="attribution"><a target="_blank" rel="noopener noreferrer" href="../2023-12-04-ossfday/presentation.md">Content from my 2024 OpenSSF Day Japan Talk</a>